Motortown Revue at the Kiel Auditorium Opera House, St. Louis, MO. Stevie Wonder on the bill.

-Motortown Revue at the Civic Center in Lansing, MI.
+Motortown Revue at the Civic Center in Lansing, MI (the Supremes may not be part of the show).

-End of the six-weeks Motortown Revue tour at the Fox Theater in Detroit (2 shows per night) (so this tour begun around October 14).
+End of the six-weeks Motortown Revue tour at the Fox Theater in Detroit (2 shows per night).
 On tour: the Miracles, Mary Wells, the Marvelettes, Kim Weston, the Contours, the Temptations, Chocker Campbell & his band; on some dates: Stevie Wonder, Martha & the Vandellas.

 Note 1: according to Billboard December 14, 1963 issue, a six weeks Motor Town tour occurred and ended at the Fox Theater in Detroit on November 16 & 17 (with eight shows on two days instead of four) with the artists listed above.
-The Supremes are not listed in the article .
+The Supremes are not listed in the article so they may not be part of the shows).
 According to the ad on the Detroit Free Press (November 15, 1963 issue) the line-up is a bit different: Stevie Wonder, the Miracles, Marvin Gaye, Martha & the Vandellas (but the ad might not be exhaustive).

 A program of the Motortown Revue, announced (on eBay) as being sold during this engagement shows a picture of the Supremes on the lower right corner of the back cover.